dhonus/manga-pet/README.md

   * otherwise your kindle **won't accept the email**

 ## Installation
-You can opt to use the **prebuilt windows binary** in the releases section.
+You can [download](https://github.com/dhonus/manga-pet/releases) the prebuilt windows executable in the releases section.

 If you wish to prepare the binary yourself, install all dependencies with npm
 > npm install